Riazulhasan3002122/ECE-3118/documentation.md

 # Git Diff
 If we want to see the difference between two commits then the following code should be written:
 > git diff

+# Git Remote
+Sometimes we need to check our local repository is conntected with online or not.
+That time we will use this code.
+It will show us 'origin' if connected.
+> git remote